Super easy Instant Pot Steamed Carrots ready in less than 15 minutes. This is a great side to enjoy with some rice or protein.

 Do I have to use a Steamer Basket?
 Can the carrots be steamed directly in the Instant Pot steel insert?

-You can absolutely steam the carrots in the instant pot steel insert directly.
-I just prefer this method as it means less cleaning effort.
-I also find the carrots don't get overcooked in the steamer basket, which means better and more consistent results.
+You can absolutely steam the carrots in the Instant Pot steel insert directly.
+I prefer this method as it means less cleaning effort.
+I also find that the carrots don’t overcook in the steamer basket, which means better, more consistent results.

 I would love to hear how you like these steamed carrots.